Indecomposability of derived categories in families: Symmetric products of curves

 Finally, the case where~$Q=\sum_{x\in C}n_x x$ has more than two equal points can be handled recursively in the same way, by taking a general divisor~$P=\sum_{x\in C}m_x x\in |Q|$, and distinguishing the following cases: either~$m_x=n_x$ for any~$x\in C$ such that~$n_x>1$, or there exists some~$x\in C$ such that~$n_x>1$ and~$0\leqslant m_x<n_x$ (i.e.~$P$ is less singular than~$Q$ at~$x$). \end{proof}

 This gives an alternative proof of the main result of \cite{1807.10702v1}.
-The case~$g=2$ here is covered by \cite{MR2838062}. \begin{proposition}[Biswas--Gomez--Lee] Let~$C$ be a smooth projective curve of genus~$g\geq 2$.
+The case~$g=2$ here is covered by \cite{MR2838062}. \begin{proposition} Let~$C$ be a smooth projective curve of genus~$g\geq 2$.
 Let~$n=1,\ldots,\gon(C)-1$.
 Then~$\derived^\bounded(\Sym^nC)$ is indecomposable. \end{proposition}

 \begin{proof} By \Cref{proposition:curve-base-locus}\,(1) we have that in this case the canonical base locus~$\Bs|\omega_{\Sym^nC}|$ is empty, so that by \Cref{theorem:kawatani-okawa} we have that~$\derived^\bounded(\Sym^nC)$ is indecomposable. \end{proof}